frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 Wil snapped the bolt.
 Pain came white and sharp, scattering thought into fragments.
 I felt Auri’s small hands steady against my shoulder.
 The broken shaft scraped past bone and muscle, a long moment of white fire before it emerged from my back.
 Then her touch again, gentle but certain, pressing cloth against both wounds.

 When the white faded from my vision, she was bent close, examining what the bolt had left behind.
 Her fingers worked with gentle precision, but I felt something grate against my raw flesh.
-She made a soft sound, troubled.
+She made a soft, troubled sound.
 Her fingertips came away gritty.

 “Stone dust,” I said, understanding.
 “From the ricochet.”